Handsworth Wood

 Handsworth Wood is a suburb of Birmingham in the West Midlands County, England.

-Located within the metropolitan county of the West Midlands since 1 April 1974, under the Local Government Act 1972, it was previously a part of the county of Staffordshire.
+Located within the metropolitan county of the West Midlands since 1 April 1974, under the Local Government Act 1972, it was historically a part of the county of Staffordshire.
 It is also a ward within the formal district of Perry Barr as well as other areas such as Great Barr, Sandwell and Hamstead/Hamstead Village.

 Handsworth Wood is regarded as one of the premier residential areas in Birmingham, due to the significant number of imposing Victorian detached and semi-detached houses.
 Also the area is highly sought after due to the access to parks such as Handsworth Park, golf clubs and the open spaces of Sandwell Valley Country Park.

 Handsworth Wood is regarded by estate agents as upmarket in comparison to the neighbouring district of Handsworth.

 History

 Handsworth Wood was the woodland belonging to the manor of Handsworth and lay in the north of the manor.
 It is the 'woodland half a league long & the same wide' which is cited in the Domesday Book in 1086.

 By the end of the 19th century there was only scattered building development in this rural area, some of it very large houses for the wealthy.
 Beyond Friary Road/ Handsworth Wood Road was still farmland.
 It was between the two World Wars and up to the 1950s that Handsworth Wood was developed largely with private housing.
 It is an area that has maintained its middle-class status to the present.

 The area had its own Railway station until 1941 known as Handsworth Wood railway station.
 The station site lies in a cutting through Handsworth Park, adjacent to St. Mary's Church.

 Birmingham historian Dr. Carl Chinn noted that during World War II the boundary between Handsworth and Handsworth Wood marked the line between being safe and unsafe from bombing, with Handsworth Wood being an official evacuation zone due to its very country like, undeveloped landscape.
 Due to the affluent residents of the area properties are larger than usual sizes meaning Handsworth Wood was ideal for evacuees etc.

 Mr Hudson, the singer/songwriter, was born in Handsworth Wood.

 James Watt, the engineer/inventor, lived in Handsworth Wood.

 Matthew Boulton also worked alongside James Watt, was born and raised in the area.